-Typically, an educational organization is thought of as one large system that operates as a collective unit or supersystem.
-This supersystem includes the community, the environment, schools, and all other entities that impact education, such as governmental agencies and policies.
-The schools or departments in this supersystem also operate as systems and are comprised of subsystems.
-The subsystems of a school are the different components, such as custodial staff, instructors, or other related staff.
-In school systems, central offices also operate as subsystems through different departments: curriculum, facilities, technology, and personnel.
-Higher education organizations are equally similar.
+Typically, an educational organization such as a university is thought of as one large system that operates as a collective unit or supersystem.
+This supersystem includes the community, the environment, colleges within the university, and external forces such as the economy.
+The components in this supersystem also operate as systems and are comprised of subsystems.
+The subsystems of a university are the different components, such as the departments of the different colleges.
+These departments consist of faculty, students, support staff.
+Support staff or departments may include: student services, faculty support, instructional technologies, and personnel.
 Subsystems can also be highly differentiated.
 Differentiation provides specialization, and specialization creates a need for integrating and coordinating within the organization (Hatch, 1997).
 It is important to identify and acknowledge the importance of all these systems and subsystems that collectively form the district.
 (Carr-Lambert, 2004)